 - Wellesley College – BA (Psychology) - 2013

-Gender, career advancement and hiring, sponsorship, diversity in teams
+Gender, career advancement, promotion and hiring, sponsorship

 - Gender composition and team performance in time-sensitive situations: Evidence from escape room teams.
-Working Paper with Anita Woolley.
+Working paper with Anita Woolley.

 - Carnegie Mellon University Paul S. Goodman Doctoral Dissertation Award, 2019